 Verified by Visa

-This service protects your Visa card details with a password, but is currently in its infancy with only a handful of retailers carrying the scheme.
+This service protects your Visa card details with a password, to provide an additional layer of security.

 Choosing the right credit card